-Role and Responsibility of All Staff, Volunteers, Supply Staff and Contractors
+Role and Responsibility of all staff, volunteers, supply staff and contractors

-All staff at Tewin Cowper Primary who directly work with children are required to read at least Part One of Keeping Children Safe in Education (KCSiE).
+All staff at Almond Hill who directly work with children are required to read at least Part One of Keeping Children Safe in Education (KCSiE).
+Those staff who do not work directly with children should read either Part one or Annex A (a condensed version of Part one) of this guidance.